Generalized periodicity theorems: Introduction

 An abelian category $\sK$ with set-indexed coproducts is said to be \emph{locally finitely generated} if it has a set of generators consisting of finitely generated objects.
 In particular, the category $\sK$ is \emph{locally finitely presentable} if it has a set of generators consisting of finitely presentable objects.

-Given a locally finitely presentable abelian category $\sK$, we denote by $\sK_\fp\subset\sK$ the full subcategory of finitely presentable objects in~$\sK$.
-The full subcategory $\sK_\fp$ is closed under cokernels~\cite[Proposition~1.3]{AR} and extensions~\cite[Lemma~8.1]{PS5} in~$\sK$.
+Given a finitely accessible additive category $\sK$, we denote by $\sK_\fp\subset\sK$ the full subcategory of finitely presentable objects in~$\sK$.
+In any locally finitely presentable abelian category $\sK$, the full subcategory $\sK_\fp$ is closed under cokernels~\cite[Proposition~1.3]{AR} and extensions~\cite[Lemma~8.1]{PS5}.
 Similarly, the full subcategory of finitely generated objects in a locally finitely generated abelian category $\sK$ is closed under extensions and quotients~\cite[Lemma~V.3.1 and Proposition~V.3.2]{Sten}.